10 Things to Do in Belem in Lisbon

 Carriage Museum| ©RAYPORRES

-Until the 19th century, Lisbon's long avenues and steep hills were traversed by a multitude of carriages.
-The royalty traveled in luxurious, richly decorated carriages, many of which have left the streets to be housed in the Museu Nacional dos Coches.
+Until the 19th century, Lisbon’s long avenues and steep hills were traversed by a multitude of carriages.
+Royalty traveled in luxurious, richly decorated carriages, and many of these have left the streets to be housed in the National Coach Museum.

-The museum is divided into two parts: some vehicles are housed in the Picadeiro Real (the former equestrian arena of the Portuguese royalty), others in a modern structure designed by Brazilian architect Paulo Mendes da Rocha.
+The museum is divided into two parts: some vehicles are displayed in the Picadeiro Real (the former royal riding arena), while others are housed in a modern structure designed by Brazilian architect Paulo Mendes da Rocha.
 Both buildings are located in Praça Afonso de Albuquerque.

-If you are coming from the center of Lisbon, you can take tram 15 to the Belém stop.
-The journey takes about twenty minutes.
-If you are passionate about transportation, I recommend visiting the Museu da Carris, a cultural institution that houses double-decker buses, subway cars, horse-drawn carriages, trams, and much more.
-From Praça Afonso de Albuquerque, take tram 15 (this time in the opposite direction) and get off at the Estação De Santo Amaro stop.
+If you’re coming from downtown Lisbon, you can take tram 15 to the Belém stop.
+The ride takes about twenty minutes.
+If you’re passionate about transportation, I recommend visiting the Museu da Carris, a cultural institution that houses double-decker buses, subway cars, horse-drawn carriages, trams, and much more.
+From Praça Afonso de Albuquerque, take tram 15 (this time in the opposite direction) and get off at the Estação de Santo Amaro stop.

-In Lisbon, pastéis de Belém are an institution, and the pastry shop that uses the original 19th-century recipe is located in this area of the city.
-Naturally, we are talking about Casa Pastéis de Belém, the establishment at Rua de Belém 84.
-You will recognize it by the tiles on its façade and by the queue that often forms at the entrance.
-The pancakes that come out of this place every day are a treat for the palate and worth the wait.
-In addition to pastéis, you can also buy Bolo Inglês, assorted sweet and savory treats, and jam.
+In Lisbon, pastéis de Belém are an institution, and the pastry shop that uses the original 19th-century recipe is located in this part of the city.
+Naturally, we’re talking about Casa Pastéis de Belém, the shop at Rua de Belém 84.
+You’ll recognize it by the tiles on its façade and the line that often forms at the entrance.
+The pastries that come out of this place every day are a delight for the palate and well worth the wait.
+In addition to the pastéis, you can also buy a Bolo Inglês, assorted sweet and savory treats, and jam.

-During the Christmas season, the selection is complemented by bolo-rey and bolo-rainha, two Portuguese versions of the roscón de reyes.
-If you are traveling during this time of year, I recommend reading the post 10 things to see and do in Lisbon in December.
+During the Christmas season, the shop’s offerings are complemented by the bolo-rey and the bolo-rainha, two Portuguese versions of the roscón de reyes.
+If you’re traveling during this time, I recommend reading the post “10 Things to See and Do in Lisbon in December.”

 8. Immerse yourself in modern and contemporary art